Griefed/docker-D-Zone/README.md

 ### Raspberry Pi & building the image yourself

-Using the [noproxy Dockerfile](https://github.com/Griefed/docker-D-Zone/blob/lsiobase/alpine/Dockerfile.noproxy), this container can be built and run on a Raspberry Pi.
+Using the [Dockerfile.port](https://github.com/Griefed/docker-D-Zone/blob/lsiobase/alpine/Dockerfile.port), this container can be built and run on a Raspberry Pi.
 I've tested it on a Raspberry Pi 3B & 3B+.

 #### docker-compose.yml